xmthms18/project-1/README.md

 # Project 1 Pitch

 ## Elevator Pitch
+Sneaky Snake
 Move through each floor as a snake just looking for a nice meal.
-Be carful if you eat too much though as every bit of food will make you longer and less sneaky.
+Be careful if you eat too much though as every bit of food will make you longer and less sneaky.
 Try not to eat your own tail by accident!!
 ## Tech Stacks

 ## Wireframes